PipedreamHQ/pipedream/docs/docs/security/README.md

 If you'd like to report a suspected vulnerability, please contact <span style="font-weight: bold">security@pipedream.com</span>.

-If you need to encrypt sensitive data as part of your report, you can use our [PGP key](/security/pgp-key/) to communicate securely with our security team.
+If you need to encrypt sensitive data as part of your report, you can use our [PGP key](/security/pgp-key/).

 ## Hosting Details